-In [8], a deterministic logistic first order differential price equation is considered.
+In [7], a deterministic logistic first order differential price equation is considered.
 The equation is solved by an integrating factor.
 In the analysis of the solution, it is observed that in the long run asset price settles at a constant steady state point at which no further change can occur.

-The current paper therefore proposes solving wage equation [1.1] by operator methods demonstrated in [3]; analyzing it; and interpreting the results.
+The current paper therefore proposes solving wage equation [1.1] by an algorithm of undetermined coefficients demonstrated in [3; 4], analyzing it, and interpreting the results.